Ace Frehley (album): Critical reception

 In a retrospective review Greg Prato of AllMusic wrote that "of the four Kiss solo albums, the best of the bunch is Ace Frehley's", who "did not stray far from the expected heavy Kiss sound".
 Jason Josephes of Pitchfork concurred that it was the standout of the Kiss solo efforts, describing it as "a melange of riff rock, power pop, and just a little bit of soul".
 Canadian journalist Martin Popoff defined Ace Frehley as "the least pretentious, heaviest and best-selling platter of the Kiss' solo album quartet", describing the music as "solid, well-rounded simplified '70s metal".

 Commercial performance

-"New York Groove", which was first recorded in 1975 by British glam rock band Hello, rose to No. 13 on the US Billboard Hot 100 singles chart.
+"New York Groove", which was first recorded in 1975 by the glam rock band Hello, rose to No. 13 on the US Billboard Hot 100 singles chart.
 This was the highest chart placement for any of the singles released from the 1978 solo albums.
 The album reached No. 26 on the US Billboard 200 album chart.
 It was certified platinum on October 2, 1978, and shipped over 1,000,000 copies.
 It is the highest selling of the four Kiss solo albums in the Sound Scan era (1991 onwards).